IDAES/idaes-pse/docs/related_packages/pecos.rst

 Pecos supports both static and streaming analysis along with custom quality control functions:

 * Static analysis operates on the entire data set to determine if all data points are normal or anomalous.
-  While this can include operations like moving window statistics, the quality control tests operates on the entire data set at once.
+  While this can include operations like moving window statistics, the quality control tests operate on the entire data set at once.
-* Streaming analysis loops through each data point using a quality control tests that relies on information from "clean data" in a moving window.
+* Streaming analysis loops through each data point using a quality control test that relies on information from "clean data" in a moving window.
   If a data point is determined to be anomalous, it is not included in the window for subsequent analysis.
 * The user can define custom quality control functions used to determine if data is anomalous and return custom metadata from the analysis.